dill333/dill333_rpg_map_editor/README.txt

-This is the map editor for the RPG I have been working on There are sure to be bugs around
+This is the map editor for the RPG I have been working on I recently restarted coding it

-Uses SFML v2.0 and C++
+Uses an old version of SFML v2.0 and C++
+I will be updating SFML soon and reworking the code as necessary